axians/microServiceBus.docs/nav/_integration/integrate-with-iot-hub.md

 order: 31
 ---

 *An IoT hub is a cloud hosted platform responsible for all communications to- and from Nodes.
-Other on-prem or cloud based services which would benefit from interacting with the *Nodes* would do so through the IoT hub.*
+Other on-prem or cloud based services which would benefit from interacting with the Nodes would do so through the IoT hub.*

-*microServiceBus.com support three different IoT hubs from Microsoft, Amazon and IBM.
+*microServiceBus.com support four different IoT hubs from Microsoft, Amazon, Google and IBM.
 Through this integration, devices and things can be fully managed far beyond what is provided out-of-the-box.*

 >*Although IoT hubs in general provide the same basic functionality, the main difference would be what is behind the IoT hub, such as machine lerning, reporting and processing.
 Your choice  of IoT hub would, in the majority of cases, depend on what you want to do with the data.*